Neuroscience

 A program in Neuroscience pairs well with many other courses and programs here at UTSC.
 A few of the most common double major pairings with Neuroscience include Psychology, Mental Health Studies, and Human Biology.
 While these are the most common pairings, there are many other options that are highly complementary to training in neuroscience (e.g., Computer Science, Population Health, and Molecular Biology, Immunology and Disease), and we encourage students to explore and identify the combinations that are most consistent with their interests.

-Planning your program in Neuroscience
+Planning Your Program in Neuroscience

 Creating an academic plan - a road map of the courses you wish to take on the timeline you wish to take them - is crucial for the efficient and successful completion of your program.
 We strongly encourage our students to either develop an academic plan independently and then to consult the Department of Psychology Advisors for feedback, or to work with the Advisors to develop an academic plan.
 These advisors can provide valuable guidance to help you structure your program to improve your competitiveness for further studies after your undergraduate degree.
 For more information, please see the Department of Psychology website.